Amy Larovere, President

 Daniel Kent, Director

-Daniel (Dan) Kent’s career in nonprofit leadership has focused on developing organizational systems to strengthen program performance and financial sustainability.
-He serves on the board of Galvan Foundation, bringing experience managing a grant-making program and community real estate development initiatives.
-Dan currently works in federal and state appropriations advocacy at YouthBuild USA.
+Daniel (Dan) Kent’s career in nonprofit leadership has focused on developing organizational systems to strengthen program performance and financial sustainability, and building partnerships to advance social initiatives.
+He currently works as Vice President of Initiatives at Galvan Foundation, leading their grant-making and community real estate development activities.
 He holds a B.A. and M.P.A. from University of Vermont.

 Rafal Markwat has served in a development, construction, and operations capacity over the last decade as the Lantern Organization’s Development Project Manager.
 His work with Lantern Organization includes serving as a governmental liaison and monitoring the financial plans and progress of each new supportive housing project.